Efficient Diffusion Models for Vision: A Survey: An Overview of Diffusion Models

-\subsection{Feature Pyramid Latent Diffusion Model ( Frido):}
+\subsection{Feature Pyramid Latent Diffusion Model (Frido):}

-Frido decomposes the input image into scale-independent quantized features and then obtains the output result through coarse-to-fine gating.
-In short, the author first uses multi-scale MS-VQGAN (Multi-Scale VQGAN), encodes the input image into the latent space, and then uses Frido to do diffusion in the latent space.
-The encoder of MS-VQGAN encodes the input image into N-scale latent variables, similar to an image pyramid, but in latent space.
-The low-level latent variables keep lower-level visual details, while the high-level latent variables keep high-level shapes and structures.
-Then the decoder decodes the obtained hidden variables of all scales into the output image.
-The size of the pyramid of this hidden variable also decreases with the number of layers, and each layer is half of the upper layer.
-In this way, both high-level semantic information and more low-level details can be maintained.
-Given an image $x_0$, the encoder E first produces a latent feature map set of N scales
+Frido~\cite{Frido} decomposes the input image into scale-independent quantized features and then obtains the output result through a coarse-to-fine gating.
+In short, this techniques first uses multi-scale MS-VQGAN~\cite{MSVQGAN} to encode the input image into a latent space, and then uses a feature pyramid UNet to perform denoising in the latent space.
+The MS-VQGAN encodes the input image into N-scale latent variables, similar to an image pyramid.
+However, it is done in the latent space.
+The low-level latent variables retain the lower-level visual details, while the high-level latent variables are able to maintain the high-level shapes and structures.
+The decoder decodes the obtained hidden variables of all scales into the output image.
+The size of the pyramid of this hidden variable also decreases with the number of layers, and each layer size is half of the previous layer size.
+Overall, this leads to maintaining both high-level semantic information and low-level details.